N00d13/10x10_LED_MATRIX_ANIMATIONS/README.txt

 The code can be probably used with larger or smaller matrixes, but I have not tested this myself.
 If you follow the comments of the code, you can probably get it working with different sizes.

-This project uses the FastLED library and therefore supports numerous other lightstrips as well.
+This project uses the FastLED library and therefore supports numerous other light strips as well.
-If you have any questions, send me an email at mpkaye3@gmail.com and I'll be happy explain any problems you have.
+If you have any questions, send me an email at mpkaye3@gmail.com and I'll be happy to explain any problems you have.

 Enjoy!